TreyE/rex_port/README.md

 ## Detailed Port Operation

-Here I'm going to describe the details of how a port is actually created and run.
+The details of how a port is actually created and run are more complicated than simply talking over standard in and out.

-Remember when I said that the processes talk to each other over standard in/out?
-Yeah, that was kind of an oversimplifying lie.

 What actually happens when we spin up a port is this:
 1. We create 3 pairs of pipes in the host (Ruby) process: